chobeat/hypothesis-csv/README.rst

 `hypothesis-csv` is designed with two main use cases in mind:

-* test software that accepts a wide spectrum of CSV formats and doesn't make assumptions on the content
+* test software that accepts a wide spectrum of CSV formats and doesn't make assumptions on the content (i.e. CSV parsers)
 * test software that accepts very specific CSV formats and makes assumption on the content, types and header fields.

-It provides two strategies `data_rows` and `csv` to pursue this goal, both contained in the `strategies` module.
+It provides two strategies, :code:`data_rows` and :code:`csv`, to pursue this goal, both contained in the `strategies` module.
 Please refer to their documentation and the examples for more details.

 Examples